 has a home, but it may need cleaning, pest eradication or allergen control before it can be occupied again; or

-needs his belongings moved to the new residence.
+needs his or her belongings moved to the new residence.

 If these or any other situations exist in which the applicant could benefit from TAS services, continue with the screening for TAS.

-7630 Assistance from Relocation Specialists

-Revision 12-3; Effective October 1, 2012

-All applicants for HCBS STAR+PLUS Waiver (SPW) using the Money Follows the Person option must be referred to a relocation specialist.
-Relocation assistance consists of, but is not limited to:

-assessment for relocation;

-information about Medicaid waiver and non-waiver services and supports;

-information about and assistance with applying for affordable, accessible housing;

-coordination with the various state agency services for which the person is eligible;

-coordination of community services/resources that can assist in transitioning to the community;

-development of persons/family-directed transition plans and arrangements;

-support and assistance to individuals and families making the transition; and

-follow-up assessment after transition.

-In addition to providing relocation assistance, some relocation specialists may also contract to provide Transition Assistance Services (TAS).

-Form 1579, Referral for Relocation Services, is also used to refer an ongoing SPW member who has entered a nursing facility (NF).
-Form 1579 must be sent to the relocation specialist within two business days of release from the nursing facility.

-Although relocation services may be available when the member is discharged back to the community after a temporary NF stay, TAS may not be available if the member previously used TAS services to move from the NF to the community and used the entire $2,500 allocation.

-7640 Identification of Needed Items and Services
+7630 Identification of Needed Items and Services

-Revision 10-0; Effective September 1, 2010
+Revision 18-2; Effective September 3, 2018

-The managed care organization (MCO) conducts the interview with the applicant and/or authorized representative to identify the applicant's needs and determine if other resources are available to meet the needs.
-The MCO completes Form 8604, Transition Assistance Services (TAS) Assessment and Authorization, by marking each identified need and writing a description of the exact need.
+The managed care organization (MCO) conducts the interview with the applicant or authorized representative (AR) to identify the applicant's needs and determine if other resources are available to meet the needs.
+The MCO service coordinator completes Form 8604, Transition Assistance Services (TAS) Assessment and Authorization, by marking each identified need and writing a description of the exact need.

 Example: If the applicant needs a deposit made for electricity, the MCO enters the name and address of the utility company and the amount required.

+The applicant selects a TAS agency from the list of contracted agencies.

-7641 Items and Services Included Under TAS
+7640 Items and Services Included Under TAS